ITU-BDSA2024-GROUP29/Chirp/docs/report.md

 ### 2.4.3 Setting up GitHub OAuth

 The Chirp application uses GitHub OAuth for authentication.
+There for we will need to setup some user-secret for accesing the github Oauth.
+There are two possible ways to setup the User-secret's you will only need ONE of these.
+Personal OAuth or the current up and running for development.

+#### Development Env OAuth

+- Go to directory `cd .\src\Chirp.Razor\`
+- `dotnet user-secrets init`
+- `dotnet user-secrets set "authentication:github:clientSecret" "3953dca60cd3ab410fe0649ae2d02c71160eeff1" `
+- `dotnet user-secrets set "authentication:github:clientId" "Ov23liqlfyf9uGVeeLpF" `

+#### Personal Github OAuth

+The Chirp application uses GitHub OAuth for authentication.
 To configure GitHub OAuth:

 - Go to the GitHub Developer Settings and create a new OAuth App: